Does Your AI Lawyer Have a Fool for a Client? A Double-Edged Sword: AI, Legal Advice, and the Risk of Going It Alone

 1. AI Makes Stuff Up: Fake Laws, Wrong Cases, Bad Advice

-AI models are trained on existing data and don’t update in real-time, leading them to sometimes generate incorrect, outdated, or entirely made-up information, known as “hallucinations”.
+AI models are trained on existing data and can generate incorrect, outdated, or entirely made-up information, known as “hallucinations.”
 These can include fake laws, wrong case citations, or misleading legal conclusions.
 Relying on AI’s confident but unverified answers can lead to significant legal mistakes.

-Courts have penalized lawyers who submit unverified AI outputs, especially those with fabricated legal citations, leading to public reprimands, disqualification, and disciplinary actions.
+Courts have penalized lawyers who submit unverified AI outputs, especially those with fabricated legal citations, leading to public reprimands and other sanctions.
 A particularly tricky hallucination is the “wrong case, right law” phenomenon, where AI invents fake case names for otherwise correct legal statements, making errors hard to spot.

 Crucially, non-lawyers, including those representing themselves (pro se litigants), are held to the same legal standards.
 They also face serious consequences, like case dismissal, for submitting court documents with unverified or fabricated AI content.
-Courts emphasize that everyone must verify all legal citations and facts before submitting them.
+Newer models still require human verification—every time.

 2. What You Type Could Be Used Against You